briandenicola/private-kubernetes-cluster-setup/README.md

 # Introduction
 A method of creating a private AKS cluster with Egress filtering using Terraforms and the Flux gitOps operator.
+The cluster will be setup with either Open Service Mesh or Istio with couple demo applications deployed.

 ## Azure Resources Created
 * Private AKS Cluster with Azure AD Pod Identity, KeyVault CSI Driver and OpenService Mesh extensions